 If you are new to the world of CBD though, you may still have a few more questions, such as:

-Considering how long marijuana has been stigmatised, and it’s potential for abuse, you could be forgiven for asking this question.
+Considering how long cannabis has been stigmatised, and it’s potential for abuse, you could be forgiven for asking this question.

-You’ll be glad to know that any addictive qualities of marijuana come solely from the THC, and according to the World Health Organisation, CBD holds no potential for abuse or dependence.
+You’ll be glad to know that any addictive qualities of cannabis come solely from the THC, and according to the World Health Organisation, CBD holds no potential for abuse or dependence.

 Despite this, the following side effects have been reported: